 ‘Anxious People’ by Fredrik Backman is a brilliant mystery and an insightful view of the human condition

-"Anxious People" by Fredrik Backman is about us.
-It's about every person who has ever doubted themselves, worried about not being able to do something, fretted about making a mistake, or looked at others with either awe or disdain.
-It's a book in which all readers will be able to find themselves - for better … Continue reading ‘Anxious People’ by Fredrik Backman is a brilliant mystery and an insightful view of the human condition
+“Anxious People” by Fredrik Backman is about us.
+It’s about every person who has ever doubted themselves, worried about not being able to do something, fretted about making a mistake, or looked at others with either awe or disdain.
+It’s a book in which all readers will be able to find themselves – for better or worse.
+But it’s also a book that every reader will feel better for having read.

 “Fallout” — the Horror and the Cover-up

-"Fallout," Lesley M.M.
-Blume's non-fiction description of John Hersey and his essay, "Hiroshima," is an all-too-vivid and, I'm quite sure, all-too-accurate account of how "Hiroshima" was created; of the dangers Hersey courageously faced because he dared to write and then publish the essay; of the roadblocks Hersey and his editors and publisher encountered because of … Continue reading “Fallout” — the Horror and the Cover-up
+“Fallout,” Lesley M.M.
+Blume’s non-fiction description of John Hersey and his essay, “Hiroshima,” is an all-too-vivid and, I’m quite sure, all-too-accurate account of how “Hiroshima” was created; of the dangers Hersey courageously faced because he dared to write and then publish the essay; of the roadblocks Hersey and his editors and publisher encountered because of the semi-forbidden subject matter; and, above all, of the horrors generated by war in general and the use of the first atomic bomb in particular.

 ‘Until I Find You’ by Rea Frey is a dark novel of love and loss and a mother’s determination to save her baby

-"Until I Find You" by Rea Frey is a story filled with darkness and loss.
-There's a lot of loss going on from main character Rebecca Gray's point of view.
+“Until I Find You” by Rea Frey is a story filled with darkness and loss.
+There’s a lot of loss going on from main character Rebecca Gray’s point of view.
 In fact, one of the losses is her sight.
-She has a degenerative disease and can only see shadows, and she knows her sight will … Continue reading ‘Until I Find You’ by Rea Frey is a dark novel of love and loss and a mother’s determination to save her baby
+She has a degenerative disease and can only see shadows, and she knows her sight will get worse and worse.
+To make matters even darker, Rebecca is a widow.
+Her husband died when she was newly pregnant, her mother shortly after that, and her grief at losing her husband, her mother, her sight, and the life she envisioned is quite overwhelming.
+Continue reading

 Three wonderful nonfiction picture books about dogs and cats and shelter animals

 With COVID-19, many families have adopted needy shelter pets.
 But there are still many, many animals in shelters across the country who are in need of a loving home.
-These three picture books will not only share why it's rewarding to rescue a pet but also share how to train your new dog or cat, … Continue reading Three wonderful nonfiction picture books about dogs and cats and shelter animals
+These three picture books will not only share why it’s rewarding to rescue a pet but also share how to train your new dog or cat, thanks to National Geographic Kids’ two training books for kids.
+Continue reading

 ‘Death Rattle’ by Alex Gilly is a mystery that dives into detention centers, murder, and corruption